-This week we have returning guest Stephen Crosby on the show mostly to discuss themes in his book, Praise, Worship, and the Presence of God: A Better Way to Worship — A New Covenant Perspective.
-Dr Crosby discusses why this book exists in the first place and what motivated him to write it.
+This week we have returning guest Stephen Crosby on the show mostly to discuss themes in his book, Praise, Worship and the Presence of the Lord: A New Covenant Perspective on Modern Praise and Worship.
+Dr. Crosby discusses why this book exists in the first place and what motivated him to write it.

 6:00 – The Worship leader — Access to God through Music?

 Do they really take us into and out of the presence of God?
 Nope.
 No such thing exists.
 There are no brokers of His presence.
 Jesus has done it.
 We are in God’s presence because of what Jesus did on the cross, and not because of anything the worship leader does.
 The manifest presence of God is like oxygen in your lungs — it’s something you breathe.

 Of the 6 mentions in the NT about the presence of God, not one of them has to do with music.Click To Tweet